stevecallear/salsa/README.md

 ### Snapshot Rate

 The store uses snapshots to reduce the amount of data that needs to be retrieved to build an aggregate.
-By default a snapshot is persisted every 10 events, but this value can be configured as part of the store options.
+By default a snapshot is persisted after at least 10 events have been applied.
+This value can be configured as part of the store options.

 ```
 s := salsa.NewStore(db, salsa.WithSnapshotRate[state](100))
 ```

-> Note: the store builds snapshots by replaying all events from the initial aggregate state.
-As a result, events must operate only on the supplied state.

 ### Encoding